taketshi/MNIST_Autoencoder/README.md

 Testing of a Dense Autoencoder with MNIST

 ## Description
-On this project we used the MNIST dataset to test the limits of a dense autoencoder with bottlenecks of 100, 50 and 10.
+On this project I used the MNIST dataset to test the limits of a dense autoencoder with bottlenecks of 100, 50 and 10.

 ## Build Status
 Complete.